iamsanteri/sentience-blog/README.md

 After burning my fingers initially, I decided to not use any experimental features or TypeScript for my first hand-made NextJS project.
 The API and platform is evolving rapidly, so using a stable and battle-tested functionality is the way to go.

+## Writing posts

+Posts reside in top level `posts` directory.
+You can work on a new post in a different branch and merge when ready.
+This should be done in order to not have half-finished posts showing up on the live website.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: